Robert Galbraith is a pseudonym for J.K. Rowling, bestselling author of the Harry Potter series and The Casual Vacancy.

 With three books now published in the series, do you have a favourite?

 I have loved writing all the books so far, but I think the latest, Career of Evil, has to be my favourite.
 It was an incredible amount of work, but I thoroughly enjoyed developing the plot, whilst giving the reader a little more about Strike and Robin.
 It was fun too weaving in the great lyrics of Blue Oyster Cult.

-Yes, I am really excited by the prospect of seeing the books come to life on screen.
 The storylines just seem to suit TV more than film.
-There are already some great detective series on TV that work so well.
-I’d like to work closely with the script writer on the storyline and adaptation, because of what I have planned in the future for the characters, but other than that I left it to the great team of experts who have made it all happen. .
+There’s something about detectives on TV, they just work so well.
+I had input on the storyline, casting and adaptation, because of what I have planned in the future for the characters, but other than that I left it to the great team of experts who have made it all happen. .

 It has been reported that you have seven Cormoran Strike novels planned.
 Is this correct?
 And when is the next one?

 It’s not, there are actually more than that.
 The beauty of writing these types of novels is that they each have their own discrete story, so the series is pretty open ended.
 It will run for as long as I have stories to tell.
 I am currently writing the fourth, Lethal White, but there is no fixed date for it to be published yet.